christroutner/site-template-connextcms/README.md

 ## Support Files
-The support files `merge-plugin`, `pluginLoader.js`, and `pluginSettings.json` are used to configure your plugin.

 `merge-plugin` is a bash script file that places your plugin files in the appropriate location, according to [ConnextCMS installation best practices](https://github.com/skagitpublishing/ConnextCMS/wiki/2.-Installation#installation-best-practice).

-`pluginSettings.json` is a configuration file used by ConnextCMS to figure out which files need to be loaded.
-This file is not used by KeystoneJS.

-`pluginLoader.js` is executed by ConnextCMS Dashboard on page load.
-It dynamically loads the plugin Backbone View, Models, and Collections.
-It also adds the plugin to the Left Menu View.
-This file is not used by KeystoneJS.